 Simple – Make just one or two key points.
 People read fast, so use short sentences.

-Relevant – It's good to refer to articles or letters published yesterday or two.
+Relevant – It's good to refer to articles or letters published yesterday or the day before.

 Tips to get published